Healthlane-Technologies/zango-projects/Readme.md

 ### 2. Downloading this project and setting up

 Below are the steps for setting up the zango platform.
-To setup the specific project (like todo), checkout the readme files in the project directory, i.e, inside: `zango_projects/workspaces/project_name/`.
+To setup the specific app (like todo), checkout the readme files in the project directory, i.e, inside: `zango_projects/workspaces/app_name/`.

 a.
 Download this project and create a python virtual env in the root directory.